 Rev. Ken Arthur

-Note: This reflection is inspired by the sermon, “God’s Abundance,” from August 2, 2020.
-This and other sermons can be heard at https://phoenixchurch.org/home/phx-sermons/.
+P.S.
+This reflection is inspired by the sermon from January 17, 2021, “The Listening Servant.”
+Video and/or audio recordings of this and other past sermons can be found at https://phoenixchurch.org/home/phx-sermons/.